 After setting up a corporation, Sam will lose the confidentiality of his business.
 As part of the federal rules and regulations, a corporation must provide shareholders with an annual report and various other reports.
 These reports present data on sales volume, new assets, profits, debts, and many other qualitative and quantitative information.
 Since these reports are available for the general public, Sam may end up disclosing his business strategies to his competitors.

 Extensive Rules to Follow

 There are many standards set by law on how corporations should govern themselves.
-For e.g., corporations must have a Board of Directors, hold meetings at regular intervals, keep certain records and publish some documents and reports periodically.
+E.g., corporations must have a Board of Directors, hold meetings at regular intervals, keep certain records and publish some documents and reports periodically.
 A small mistake of manipulation by any of the top executives could penalize the corporate heavily.
-For e.g., if the accounts department forgets to disclose a liability say, a bank loan, the federal government may consider it as a fraud and penalize the corporate.
-Due to this, the corporate may gain a bad image and its valuation in the stock market may go down.
-Hence, Sam may get punished for something which was not under his proper control.
+E.g., if the accounts department forgets to disclose a liability, say, a bank loan, the federal government may consider it as a fraud and penalize the corporate.
+Due to this, the corporate may gain a bad image, and its valuation in the stock market may go down.
+Hence, Sam may get punishment for something which was not under his proper control.

 Quiz on Advantages and Disadvantages of Corporations

 This quiz will help you to take a quick test of what you have read here.

 5 thoughts on “Advantages and Disadvantages of Corporations”